rehierl/node-tree-outliner/1-2-1-hierarchy-of-sets/0-2-hierarchy-of-sets.md

 strict setup must not contain the empty set.
 From this point forward, all sets are expected to be non-empty.

-* A set, that has no ancestor set
+* A set that has no ancestor
-  (other than the universal set), is said to be a **root (set)**.
+  (other than the universal set), is said to be a **root** set.
-* The least significant ancestor set of set `s` is said to be the **parent (set)** of `s`.
+* The least significant ancestor of set `s` is said to be the **parent** set of `s`.
-* The most significant ancestor set of set `s` is said to be the **root (set) of** set `s`.
+* The most significant ancestor of set `s` is said to be the **root (set) of** set `s`.
-* Set `s` is said to be a **child (set)** of set `t`, if `t` is the parent set of `s`.
+* Set `s` is said to be a **child** set of `t`, if `t` is the parent of `s`.
-* Two sets which have the same parent set are said to be **siblings**.
+* Two sets which have the same parent are said to be **siblings** to each other.
-* A set is said to be a **leaf (set)**, if it has no descendant set.
+* A set is said to be a **leaf**, if it has no descendant.

-Note that none of the ancestors of a descendant set are disjoint from one another.
-They always have at least all the elements of the descendant set in common.
-Consequently, a strict setup does not allow its sets to have more than one parent set.
-That is, each non-root set always has exactly one least significant ancestor and therefore exactly one parent set.
-Likewise, each non-root set always has exactly most significant ancestor as its root set.
+Note that none of the ancestors of a descendant are disjoint from one another.
+They always have all the elements of the descendant in common.
+Consequently, a strict setup does not allow its sets to have more than one parent.
+That is, each non-root set always has exactly one least significant ancestor and thus exactly one parent.
+Likewise, each non-root set always has one and only one most significant ancestor (i.e. its root set).

 * root set -> ... -> parent set -> child set -> ... -> leaf set

-Note that a set is not a parent set to itself (no loops).
+Note that a set is not a parent to itself (i.e. no loops).
 That is because a set is not an ancestor to itself.
-Consequently, each set within a strict setup either has no parent set (e.g. a root set) ex-or exactly one parent set.
+Consequently, each set within a strict setup either has no parent at all (e.g. a root) ex-or exactly one parent.

-Note that an ancestor set always has more elements than any of its descendant sets.
-Conversely, a descendant set always has fewer elements than any of its ancestors.
-That is a direct consequence of the strict relationship between ancestor and descendant sets.
+Note that an ancestor always has more elements than any of its descendants.
+Conversely, a descendant always has fewer elements than any of its ancestors.
+That is a direct consequence of the strict relationship between an ancestor and descendants.

-Note that a set can not be an ancestor set to itself (no cycles).
-That is, because a set can not be an outer set to itself.
-Likewise, a set can not be a descendant set to itself.
-That is because a set can not be an inner set to itself as it is no strict subset to itself.
+Note that a set can not be an ancestor to itself (i.e. no cycles).
+That is, because a set can not be an outer set to itself since no set is a proper subset to itself.
+Likewise, a set can not be a descendant to itself.
+That is because, for the same reason, a set can not be an inner set to itself.

 Note that a non-empty strict setup always has one or more root sets.
-That is, because (1) a strict setup that only has a single set has that set as its only root set.
-Furthermore, (2) the addition of a set to a strict setup, in such a way that the setup still satisfies all the requirements of a strict setup, will (2.1) add a new root set (in case that new set is disjoint to any pre-existing set), (2.2) turn one or more existing root sets into non-root sets (in case these root sets are descendant to the new set), or (2.3) add the new set as a descendant set to an existing root set.
+That is, because (1) a strict setup that only has a single set has that set as its only root.
+Furthermore, (2) the addition of a new set to a strict setup, in such a way that the setup still satisfies all the requirements, will (2.1) add a new root (in case that set is disjoint to any pre-existing set), (2.2) turn one or more existing root sets into non-root sets (in case these are descendant to the new set), or (2.3) add the new set as a descendant set to a pre-existing root.

 That is, if a new set is added to a strict setup, the number of root sets is increased by one (`#RS' = #RS+1`, cases 1 and 2.1), remains unchanged